ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 ---
 title: "The anatomy of a digital computer"
-teaching: 30
+teaching: 35
 exercises: 0
 questions:
 - "What are the main parts of a computer and how do they work?"
+- "How digital computers store information?"
+- "What are the three main types of storage media?"
+- "What to consider when buying a data storage device?"

 objectives:
 - "Learn what the main components of a computer are and what their functions are."
-- "Get to know the differences between CPUs and GPUs."
+- "Get to know the differences between CPUs and GPUs, RAM and secondary memory."
 - "Learn about the flow of information inside a computer."
 - "Understand how storage media works and what their characteristics are."
 keypoints:
 - "In a computer, Random Access Memory serves as its main memory."
+- "HDDs are good for data storage, because of the low price per GB, but not so good for system disks because of the low IOPS."
 ---

 ## 5. Anatomy of a computer (Basic parts of a computer).